kelvinkoko/autonomous-driving-playground/README.md

 This is a work in progress project, you can follow the latest development and the background of project from this blog: https://medium.com/@kelvinkoko/list/playground-for-autonomous-driving-7cf682834992

-Try out the latest demo here:
+Try out the latest demo here: (The 3D model file size is large which take time to load) https://playkuruma.web.app
-https://playkuruma.web.app

 # Development